cwestin/incubator-drill/_docs/tutorials/030-analyzing-the-yelp-academic-dataset.md

 Apache Drill is one of the fastest growing open source projects, with the community making rapid progress with monthly releases.
 The key difference is Drill’s agility and flexibility.
 Along with meeting the table stakes for SQL-on-Hadoop, which is to achieve low latency performance at scale, Drill allows users to analyze the data without any ETL or up-front schema definitions.
-The data could be in any file format such as text, JSON, or Parquet.
-Data could have simple types such as string, integer, dates, or more complex multi-structured data, such as nested maps and arrays.
+The data can be in any file format such as text, JSON, or Parquet.
+Data can have simple types such as strings, integers, or dates, or more complex multi-structured data, such as nested maps and arrays.
 Data can exist in any file system, local or distributed, such as HDFS, MapR FS, or S3.
 Drill, has a “no schema” approach, which enables you to get value from your data in just a few minutes.